xddxdd/blog/source/_posts/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/index.md

 # Snip
 ```

-You may have a try yourself, to lookup DN42 IPs, domains and users with the WHOIS server.
+You may have a try yourself, to lookup DN42 IPs, domains, and users with the WHOIS server.